 |GRANT <Object Privileges> ON <Object Name> TO <user> [GRANT OPTION]||To grant access to a particular user based on the grant option and access requirement.|

-Free Tips and Tricks of using Cheat sheet SQL Commands:-
+Free Tips and Tricks for Using Cheatsheet SQL Commands

 - The SQL cheat sheet commands can be used in any IDE or tool where the user has connected to the database using the JAR file of the database type.

-- The different databases existing in the market are Oracle, Microsoft SQL Server, IBM DB2 etc., which all these can be connected to by using their respective jars and tools to manage the data operations.
+- The different databases in the market are Oracle, Microsoft SQL Server, IBM DB2, etc., which can be connected using their respective jars and tools to manage the data operations.

-- There is a different cheat sheet for SQL Aggregate Functions to be used along with the SQL cheat sheet commands to perform some complex operations based on the required data to query as below.
+- There is a different cheat sheet for SQL Aggregate Functions to be used, and the SQL cheat sheet commands to perform complex operations based on the required data to query as below.

 - INDEXES and TRIGGERS can also be managed using cheat sheet SQL commands.